ericabouaf/aws-swf/README.md

 $ [sudo] npm install aws-swf -g
 ````

-The installation process will ask you for your AWS credentials, and store them in a config file.
+It is then recommended to call the *swf-set-credentials* command, which will ask you for your AWS credentials, and store them in a config file.

-You can change the credentials by calling :
+Those credentials will then be used by all others swf-* commands.

 ````sh
 $ [sudo] swf-set-credentials